eluv-io/elv-player-js/README.md

   * `ON (default)` - Player performance analytics will be collected
   * `DISABLE_COOKIES`- Player performance analytics will be collected, but browser cookies will not be used
   * `OFF` - Player performance analytics will not be collected
+* `startTime` - Start the video at the specified time, in seconds
 * `backgroundColor` - Specify the background color of the player.
 Must be a valid option for css `background-color`
 * `maxBitrate` - Maximum bitrate that the player will automatically use, in bits/second.
 * `posterUrl` - Specify a URL for the poster image for the player